open-webui/open-webui/location/setup/docker/README.md

 <!-- Docker set-up contributors: Dinesh B, Loren, Yifeng, Yuxin -->

+## Installing git while creation of docker image

+To be able to run git commands inside a docker container the following command has been used:<!-- Dinesh B -->

+	apt-get install -y --no-install-recommends curl jq git

 ## Using git inside of docker

 **Code in Dockerfile to install Git while creating a Container**